mrandika/ios-trashure/README.md

 1. Clone this repo
 2. Open shell window and navigate to project folder
 3. Run `pod install`
-4. Open `trashure.xcworkspace` and run the project on selected device or simulator
+4. Open `Trashure.xcworkspace` and run the project on selected device or simulator